Pisen99/Project-2.ci/README.md

 # Rock, Paper & Scissor
 ### Rock, paper & scissor is a simple game for all ages.
-It's most common to play as kids but even grown ups play this game to settle the differences between the players.
-Whoever win, best of three wins the dispute between two people.
+It's most common to play as kids but even grown ups play this game.
+Whoever win, best of five wins the dispute between two people.

 ## How to play: